Andrew Baldwin (baseball)

 Andrew Scott Baldwin (born October 20, 1982) is a former professional baseball pitcher.
-He was originally drafted by the Philadelphia Phillies in the fifth Round of the 2004 Major League Baseball Draft.
+He was originally drafted by the Philadelphia Phillies in the fifth Round of the 2004 Major League Baseball draft.
 Baldwin's uncle, John Hiller, was a relief pitcher for the Detroit Tigers.

-Amateur career

-High school
+Early life

-Baldwin graduated from Hood River Valley High School in 2000.
+Andrew Baldwin was born in Duluth, Minnesota on October 20, 1982.
+His family relocated to Hood River, Oregon, when he was eleven.
+He attended Hood River Valley High School in the city, graduating in 2000.

-College

-Baldwin attended Texas A&M University and later transferred to Oregon State University.
-At OSU he had an 8–6 record.
-He was drafted in 2004 by the Philadelphia Phillies.
+Collegiate career

+After graduating, Baldwin attended Oregon State University in Corvallis, Oregon, where he played for the Oregon State Beavers baseball team.
+Baldwin finished his senior season in 2004 with a 5–5 record and a 5.10 earned run average.

 Professional career

 Philadelphia Phillies

+Baldwin was selected in the fifth round by the Philadelphia Phillies in the 2004 Major League Baseball draft, being the first Beaver selected that year.
-He began his career with the Class-A Short Season Batavia Muckdogs.
-There he compiled a 4–6 record with a 5.17 ERA in 15 starts.
-At the end of the season he went on to pitch in Florida Instructional League.

-In 2005 Baldwin spent entire season with Class A Lakewood BlueClaws, where he led the South Atlantic League in innings pitched.
+He began his career with the short-season Class-A Batavia Muckdogs of the New York–Penn League.
+He led the team in innings, strikeouts, and starts.
+He compiled a 4–6 record with a 5.17 ERA in 15 starts.
+At the end of the season, he went on to pitch in the Florida Instructional League.
+In 2005, Baldwin spent entire season with the Class-A Lakewood BlueClaws of the South Atlantic League.
+He led the league in innings pitched.
 He was named the Phillies Minor League Pitcher of the Week twice.
 He finished the season with a 5–12 record with a 4.77 ERA in 27 starts.

-Baldwin began the season with the Class A Clearwater Threshers where he made seven starts out of the bullpen before moving to the starting rotation on April 27.
+Baldwin began the 2006 season with the advanced Class-A Clearwater Phillies, where he pitched 147 innings and eight wins.